 Donbass Arena Stadium.
 It is Ukraine’s first stadium built for the European Football Championship 2012 in accordance with the standards of the UEFA Elite Category (five stars).

-On the square in front of “Donbass Arena” the soccer ball fountain is set.
+On the square in front of “Donbass Arena”, the soccer ball fountain is set.
 28-ton ball with a diameter of 2.7 m is spinning because of the pressure of the water.
 It is considered to be the largest spinning granite ball in the world.

 The park of forged sculptures.
 The best works of blacksmiths of Donbass region are collected there.
 The park holds annual international festival of blacksmithing skills.
-After the festival the best works are usually left in the park as a gift to the city.
+After the festival, the best works are usually left in the park as a gift to the city.
 The garden of fairy tales with wooden sculptures of fairytale characters is located nearby.
 Artem Street, 98.

 Shcherbakov park.
-The park of culture and rest named after A. Shcherbakov is the central park of the city located in the Voroshilov district, on the banks of two ponds, near the old stadium “Shakhtar”.
+The park of culture and rest named after A. Shcherbakov is the central park of Donetsk located in the Voroshilov district, on the banks of two ponds, near the old stadium “Shakhtar”.
 The park occupies an area of 62 hectares.
 The central entrance to the park is from University Street.

 Botanical Garden.
 Donetsk botanical garden is one of the largest in Europe.
 It was established as a research institute in 1964.
 The collection has more than eight thousand plants of two thousand species.

 Dolphinarium “Nemo”.
 The year-round dolphinarium is a part of a national network of cultural and recreation centers “Nemo”.
 You can watch the dolphins through special “windows” in the foyer.
-The show “With Love to Nature” involves bottlenose dolphins, South American fur seals and sea lion.
+The show “With Love to Nature” involves bottlenose dolphins, South American fur seals and a sea lion.

 Royal Marine Water Park.
 This water park was opened in 2012.
-It has an open aqua zone with swimming pools and rides, as well as indoor entertainment zone, which is covered by transparent dome with a diameter of 85 meters and a height of 24 meters.
+It has an open aqua zone with swimming pools and rides, as well as an indoor entertainment zone, which is covered by a transparent dome with a diameter of 85 meters and a height of 24 meters.
 Thus, the water park is able to work at any time of the year, and in all weather conditions.
 Solovianenko Street, Shcherbakov park.